In this page, we present a simple example of a streaming application in WindFlow. The example showcases a well-known streaming benchmark: WordCount.

 topology.run(); // synchronous execution of the dataflow

-In the code above, based on the value of a boolean flag (chaining), we create the data-flow graph by chaining stateless operators (to reduce thread oversubscription) or not.
-This results in two different physical data-flow graphs running respectively with five (left-hand side figure below) and ten (right-hand side) underlying threads (based on the chosen parallelism levels in the builders).
+In the code above, depending on the value of a boolean flag (chaining), the data-flow graph is created either by chaining stateless operators (to reduce thread oversubscription) or by keeping them separate.
+These two configurations result in different physical data-flow graphs, executed with five underlying threads in the former case (left-hand side figure below) and ten in the latter (right-hand side figure), based on the parallelism levels specified in the builders.

-This example shows only a fraction of the expressive power of WindFlow, which is actually able to generate complex data-flow graphs using split and merge operations on MultiPipes.
-Interested users can refer to the doxygen documentation for the API and can look at the synthetic examples and tests distributed with the source code.
+This example illustrates only a small portion of WindFlow’s expressive capabilities.
+WindFlow can generate complex data-flow graphs using split and merge operations on MultiPipes, enabling significantly richer streaming topologies.
+Interested readers can refer to the Doxygen documentation for a complete description of the API, and may also consult the synthetic examples and tests distributed with the source code.